Lanservery/Note/React.md

-## What Is React?

-+ React is a declarative, efficient, and flexible JavaScript library for  building user interfaces.
-It lets you compose complex UIs from small and isolated pieces of code called “components”.
-+ Each React element is a JavaScript object that you can store in a variable or pass around in your program.
-+ All React component classes that have a `constructor` should start with a `super(props)` call.

 ## JSX

 + Embedding Expressions in JSX

   ```js
   const name = 'Josh Perez';
   const element = <h1>Hello, {name}</h1>;
   ```

 + JSX is an Expression

   ```js
   function getGreeting(user) {
     if (user) {